Skip to content

 The Green Coat, John Lavery

 This portrait of Lady Lavery, as his wife Hazel was known, was the favourite of his muse.
 She believed it to be the best portrait of her he had ever painted.
 The relaxed pose and slouch to her gown show the intimacy between Lavery and his subject.
-It is no wonder she was happy with her likeness as it is a beautiful portrait.
+No wonder she was happy with her likeness, as it is a beautiful portrait.

 Self Portrait, 1928